 - Who will be writing your blog?
 Will you be writing the posts, or would it be a better use of your time to feature guest bloggers?

 - Will you hire an internet marketing firm to manage your blog?
 Companies that specialize in internet marketing may be able to implement best practices and techniques as they build your audience for your blog.

 When it comes to creating content in your blogs, in addition to compelling, relevant content, you’re going to want to make sure to use internal links—linking to other posts and pages on your site—to fully optimize your site.
 Interlinking your pages sends a message to Google that there is plenty to crawl, and provides plenty of material for GoogleBot’s spiders to weave their web throughout your site.

 Google’s index is then updated with the latest snapshots of your posts and pages to have handy when users come looking.
 The most effective internet marketing strategy is to integrate all of the tools available to you.
 By creating excellent content and installing a smooth and easy-to-use navigational structure, users will land on your website and stay there.

 Regarding SEO Content and lawyer advertising ethics

 Your advertising campaign should promote your law firm by maximizing visibility and converting potential clients into loyal consumers.
 A respectable marketing strategy will entreat targeted viewers rather than spam them with useless content.
-Respective state Bar associations have put into place specific statutes related to the rights of the public and advertisers when it comes to attorney marketing.
-Whether or not your state has these statutes, there are social and business considerations you should take into consideratoin when advertising as a lawyer.
+Respective state bar associations have put into place specific regulations related to the rights of the public and advertisers when it comes to attorney marketing.
+Whether or not your state has these statutes, there are social and business considerations you should examine when advertising as a lawyer.